RainingSea/cese/project/website/ShopPal/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'ShopPal' will be developed using HTML for the front-end interface and Python for back-end functionalities.
-The application will utilize a simple file-based storage system to manage user accounts and product collections, ensuring a lightweight and efficient design.",
+"Implementation approach": "The web application 'ShopPal' will be developed using HTML for the front end and Python for the back end.
+The application will handle user interactions through forms and buttons on the web pages, processing data using Python functions.
+User registration and login will be managed through simple text file operations, ensuring that user data is stored securely in local files.
+The application will also utilize Python to manage product collections and price tracking functionalities, reading from and writing to text files as needed.",

-"UI design": "The user interface will consist of the following components: a Registration Page for new users to create accounts, a Login Page for existing users, a Dashboard Page for managing product collections, and a Search Bar for product searches.
-Each page will have intuitive navigation links to allow users to easily move between features.
-The Dashboard will display saved products and allow users to track price changes.",
+"UI design": "The user interface will consist of the following components: \n1. **Registration Page**: A form with fields for username and password, and a submit button. \n2. **Login Page**: A form with fields for username and password, a submit button, and a link to the Registration Page. \n3. **Dashboard Page**: A display area for personalized product collections, an input field for adding new products, and buttons for tracking prices and searching products. \n4. **Product Detail View**: A section that shows detailed information about selected products, including description, reviews, and pricing. \n5. **Logout Button**: A button on the Dashboard Page to log out and return to the Login Page.",

 "Data Storage": "Data will be stored in local text files.
-User information will be saved in 'users.txt', and product collections will be stored in 'collections.txt'.
-Each type of data will be organized into separate files, allowing for straightforward file manipulation in Python without the need for SQL databases.",
+The following types of data will be stored in separate files: \n1. `users.txt`: Contains user account information (username and password). \n2. `products.txt`: Contains product information (description, reviews, pricing). \n3. `collections.txt`: Contains user-specific product collections.
+This structure allows for easy retrieval and management of user data, product information, and collections.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "users.txt", "collections.txt"],
+"File list": ["main.py", "templates/registration.html", "templates/login.html", "templates/dashboard.html", "users.txt", "products.txt", "collections.txt"],

 "Data structures and interfaces": " classDiagram